WHAT DO WE PROVIDE?

 WHAT IS THE WEATHER LIKE?

 This area of Costa Rica basically has two seasons: the Dry Season (December through April) and the Green Season (May through November).
 Rainfall is the main variable.
 During the dry season, there is less rainfall.
 Humidity is lower and there is normally a breeze to keep you cool.
 From May to September there is more of a chance of rain.
 Very often this rain falls at night or in the afternoon.
 Temperatures are slightly cooler especially in the evenings.
 A light blanket on the bed may be needed.
-October and November are the rainiest months and Casa Vida Verde is usually closed.
+October and November are the rainiest months and the house is usually closed.
 Temperatures remain nearly constant all year round with temperatures averaging between 80 and 90 degrees during the daytime and in the mid-70’s at night.
 Most people find it necessary to cover up with a sheet or thin blanket for sleeping.
 The coastal waters are an almost constant 74 degrees all year long.

 DO I NEED TO SPEAK SPANISH